jaclu/ishTools/README.md

   - /root dir
   - home dir

-  Into a fresh state, it is not fully indempotent, but close enough.
+  Into a fresh state, it is not fully indempotent, since some tasks will be redone, but it is in the sense that repeated runs wont alter anything unless config changes requests so.

 ## Filestructure
 ### /bin